-High-quality LED or HID headlight kits would not harm your vehicle's power supply or headlight plastic assemblies.
+High-quality HID headlight kits would not harm your vehicle’s power supply or headlight plastic assemblies.
 Cheap and low-quality kits, on the other hand, might be dangerous due to their high working wattage, among other factors.

 HID headlights offer greater light while using less energy than halogen bulbs.
 These lights are usually simple to install because the kits come in a number of pricing ranges and contain everything you want to get started.